 Wells Fargo Active Cash® Card: Intro APR of 0% for 15 months from account opening and a regular APR of 19.24% - 29.24% Variable.
 Intro balance transfer APR of 0% for 15 months from account opening on qualifying balance transfers - transfers are subject to a 3% intro for 120 days, then up to 5% (min $5) fee.
 Requires good credit (a score of 700+).

-By the way, you’ll often see “(V)” after your card’s interest rate.
-That just means the rate is “variable” and can change a bit over time according to the economic climate.
-Similarly, if a rate is listed as a range, it means your APR could be anywhere between the two numbers, depending on your creditworthiness.
+Seeing a "(V)" after your card’s interest rate just means the rate is "variable" and can change a bit over time according to the economic climate.

 Keep in mind that you won’t have to worry about interest if you pay in full every month.
 It’s definitely worth taking a look at this list of Visa cards as well to get a more comprehensive picture of their interest rates.

 Generally, the better your credit history, the better the interest rate.
 For example, the Bank of America® Customized Cash Rewards credit card interest rate ranges from 13.99% to 23.99% Variable, depending on your credit.
 Credit card type also affects the interest rate.
-Most secured credit cards offer a single rate, like the Secured Mastercard® from Capital One: 26.99% (V).
+Most secured credit cards offer a single rate, like the Capital One Platinum Secured Credit Card: 26.99% (V).
 Rewards cards like the Citi Premier® Card – 15.99% to 23.99% (V) – often have higher maximum interest rates to compensate for the additional benefits.
 This could also be a sign that more than just people with good credit can get approved.